Module | Credits | Compulsory/optional |

 Operational Transport Planning | 15 Credits | Optional |

-This module is divided into two distinct parts: It will provide an understanding of how to develop, implement and monitor an area wide/organisational travel plan.
+This module is divided into two distinct parts, providing an understanding of how to develop, implement and monitor an area wide/organisational travel plan.
 The module is designed for stakeholders promoting or regulating travel plans within governmental organisations to ensure the measures proposed in approved travel plans are viable and deliverable.
-The module also provides an overview of the key issues and explores the current debates relating to the planning and of delivering public transport, parking and freight operations within a low carbon framework. |
+The module also provides an overview of key issues and explores the current debates relating to the planning and delivery of public transport, parking and freight operations within a zero-carbon framework. |

 Transport Policy, Strategy and Law | 15 Credits | Optional |